SUSE/scf/hcp/cloudstrap.md

 by role `diego-access`.

 In other words, more CNAME DNS entries to set in the HZ.
+Apparently A entries with ALIAS flag set work as well.

 Note how the `ssh` host contains `hcf` in its name.
 It must be a subdomain of the HCF domain, not of HCP itself.
 For `tcp` it simply